 CFM & MPH

-• The Husqvarna 570BTS, providing a CFM of 768, outmatches the 452 CFM of the Husqvarna 150BT.
-Your leaf blowing experience will therefore be outstandingly improved with the Husqvarna 570BTS, as it should be able to move considerably more leaves per minute.
+• In direct comparison, the Husqvarna 570BTS, equipped with a CFM of 768, outshines the 452 CFM of the Husqvarna 150BT.
+Expect a remarkable upgrade in leaf blowing performance with the Husqvarna 570BTS, as it delivers significantly greater airflow for quicker and more effective leaf removal.

 TL;DR